What is the Gramm Leach Bliley Act (GLBA)?

 - Career counseling for those seeking employment within the financial services industry

 - Other financial activities as defined by the section 4K of the Bank Holding Company Act

-Under the GLBA, only businesses who are “significantly engaged” in financial services or activities are considered to be financial institutions.
+Under the GLBA, only businesses that are “significantly engaged” in financial services or activities are considered to be financial institutions.
 There are two factors that are important in determining whether or not a business is significantly engaged in financial services.
 The first is whether or not a business operates under a formal arrangement.
-To give an example, A storeowner who runs a tab for customers in their local neighborhood would not be considered to be significantly engaged in financial services, while a retailer who offers direct credit in the form of credit cards would be considered to be significantly engaged in financial services.
+To give an example, A store owner who runs a tab for customers in their local neighborhood would not be considered to be significantly engaged in financial services, while a retailer who offers direct credit in the form of credit cards would be considered to be significantly engaged in financial services.

 Despite the fact that both of these scenarios involve business transactions, the formal agreement involved with the offering of credit cards to consumers constitutes significant engagement in financial services under the GLBA.
 The second factor is how often a particular business engages in financial activities.
-To give another example, a clothing store who occasionally offers layaway plans to customers would not be significantly engaged in financial services, as such plans would be used infrequently outside of day to day operations.
+To give another example, a clothing store that occasionally offers layaway plans to customers would not be significantly engaged in financial services, as such plans would be used infrequently outside of day-to-day operations.
 Alternatively, a small business that regularly accepts payments through cash, wire transfers, and checks would be considered as engaging in significant financial activities, due to the frequency of these transactions.

 What types of personal information are covered by the GLBA?

 The GLBA is geared towards protecting a consumer’s “nonpublic private information” or NPI.
-NPI is defined as any form of personally identifiable information that may be collected by a financial institution in regards to products or services.
+NPI is defined as any form of personally identifiable information that may be collected by a financial institution in regard to products or services.
 This information includes: